GeekTrainer/learn-typescript/m06-generics-in-typescript/includes/6-lab.md

 ## Exercise 1

 The `DataStore` class contains utility functions that can store up to ten `string` items in an array and return the value stored in each item.
-In this exercise, you will rewrite the `DataStore` class so it can store items of any type.
+In this exercise, you will rewrite the `DataStore` class using a generic so it can store items of any type that you specify when it is instantiated.

 1. Clone the starting repository by entering the following at the command prompt.
 [REPLACE THE URL PLACEHOLDER WITH A LINK TO \code\module-06\m06-start]